-2.16 Employee entitlements
+2.14 Employee entitlements

-Employee benefits that the Group expects to be settled within twelve months of reporting date are accrued and measured based on accrued entitlements at current rate of pay.
+Employee benefits that ChristchurchNZ expect to be settled within twelve months of reporting date are accrued and measured based on accrued entitlements at current rate of pay.
 These include salaries and wages accrued up to the reporting date and annual leave earned, but not yet taken at reporting date.

-The Group recognises a liability and an expense for bonuses where they are contractually obliged or where there is a past practice that has created a constructive obligation.
+ChristchurchNZ recognises a liability and an expense for bonuses where they are contractually obliged or where there is a past practice that has created a constructive obligation.